walidelnozahy/cloud/docs/cli.md

 - `--seed`: Seed data from your `data.json` file on initialization.
 - `--reseed`: Enable automatic data reseeding when the `data.json` file is updated.
 - `--org`: Overwrites the organization of the project in your current directory.
-- `--service`: Overwrites the service of the project in your current directory.
+- `--app`: Overwrites the app of the project in your current directory.
 - `--template`: Initiate a new project from a template in the [examples repository](https://github.com/serverless/cloud/tree/main/examples).
 E.g. `--template=cloud-chat`.

 To exit the interactive Cloud Shell, type `exit`.